-The parties agree that notwithstanding the filing and granting of any motion pursuant to ¶ 15, the district court will retain jurisdiction in this action over only the matters described immediately below.
-Defendants reserve and do not waive any defenses that they may have to a claim brought under this paragraph, including defenses without limitation already raised in the Litigation and defenses that may arise under new laws or regulations.
+The parties agree that notwithstanding the filing and granting of any motion pursuant to \P 15, the district court will retain jurisdiction in this action over only the matters described in A and B below.
+Defendants reserve and do not waive any defenses that they may have to a claim brought under this paragraph, including defenses without limitation already raised in the litigation and defenses that may arise under new laws or regulations.

-- A. Claims by Plaintiffs or Defendants that either party has engaged in a pattern and practice of refusing to implement any of the relief set forth in this Agreement. - B. Claims by Plaintiffs that Defendants have expressly repudiated this Agreement. - C. At least sixty (60) days prior to bringing any action pursuant to this provision, the parties shall meet and confer in a good faith effort to resolve any of their differences. - D. Any action under this provision must be brought within one year after Defendants adjudicate the last I-687 legalization application filed by a class member.
+- A. Claims by Plaintiffs or Defendants that either party has engaged in a pattern and practice of refusing to implement any of the relief set forth in this Agreement. - B. Claims by Plaintiffs that Defendants have expressly repudiated this Agreement. - C. As a prerequisite to bringing any such claim, at least sixty (60) days prior to bringing any action pursuant to this provision, the parties shall meet and confer in a good faith effort to resolve any of their differences.
+The party alleging non-compliance has the burden of initiating the meet and confer.
+The parties agree that the Court lacks jurisdiction where there has been no meaningful effort by the movant to first meet and confer pursuant to this provision. - D. Any action under this provision must be brought no later than one year after Defendants adjudicate the last I-687 legalization application filed by a class member.